Tech giants urge Malaysia to pause plan for social media platform licenses

 The group said it shared the government's commitment to addressing online harms, but the proposed implementation timeline left the industry with insufficient clarity and time to assess its implications.

-The government reported a sharp increase in harmful social media content earlier this year and urged social media firms, including Meta and short video platform TikTok (8645.HK) to step up monitoring on their platforms.
+The government reported a sharp increase in harmful social media content earlier this year and urged social media firms, including Meta and short video platform TikTok, to step up monitoring on their platforms.